-^aThe initial one point calibration must be at the project specified threshold level.
+aThe initial one point calibration must be at the project specified threshold level.

-- m) for multi-peak analytes (e.g., Arochlors, technical chlordane, toxaphene) using a linear through the origin model (or average response factor) it is acceptable to perform an initial multi-point calibration for a subset of analytes (e.g., Arochlors 1016/1260 in PCB analysis) and to use a one-point initial calibration to determine the calibration factor and pattern recognition for the remaining analytes (if the assumption of a linear model through the origin is appropriate).; - any analytes detected in samples associated with an initial calibration that does not meet the calibration criteria in the method or laboratory SOP shall, if reported, be qualified as estimated.
+- m) for multi-peak analytes (e.g., Arochlors, technical chlordane, toxaphene) it is acceptable to perform an initial multi-point calibration for a subset of analytes (e.g., Arochlors 1016/1260 in PCB analysis) and to use a one-point initial calibration to determine the calibration factor and pattern recognition for the remaining analytes (if the assumption of a linear model through the origin is appropriate). - (j)n) any analytes detected in samples associated with an initial calibration that does not meet the calibration criteria in the method or laboratory SOP shall, if reported, be qualified as estimated.
 Non-detected analytes may be reported without qualification in the event of calibration failures if the laboratory has performed a successful demonstration of adequate sensitivity.
-This demonstration shall consist of analysis of a standard at or below the reporting limit with each analytical batch, with detection of all analytes in compliance with all applicable criteria for detection.non-detected analytes associated with an initial calibration failing %RSD/E criteria by <10%, or correlation coefficient/coefficient of determination criteria by <0.01, for that analyte may be reported without further qualification if the laboratory has performed a successful demonstration of adequate sensitivity.
-The demonstration of sensitivity shall be the successful detection (meeting all identification criteria specified in the method or the SOP) of the analyte in a sensitivity check standard.
-The sensitivity check standard shall be at or below the quantitation limit reported by the laboratory.
+This demonstration shall consist of analysis of a standard at or below the reporting limit with each analytical batch, with detection of all analytes in compliance with all applicable criteria for detection.

-1.7.2 Continuing Calibration Verification
+1.7.2 Continuing Calibration

-The validity of the initial calibration shall be verified prior to sample analyses by a continuing instrument calibration verification with each analytical batch.
-The following items are essential elements of continuing instrument calibration verification.
+When an initial instrument calibration is not performed on the day of analysis, tThe validity of the initial calibration shall be verified prior to sample analyses by a continuing instrument calibration verification with each analytical batch.
+The following items are essential elements of continuing instrument calibration.